tansieustace/three-page-website/README.md

-This is a 3 pages website designed with only HTML and CSS`
+This is a 3 pages website designed with only HTML and CSS.`